plumier/plumier/docs/tutorials/basic-sql/05-Debugging.md

 title: Debugging
 ---

+> **Info**
+> This is the fifth part of 10 steps tutorial on creating basic SQL restful API.
+Check navigation to navigate to other steps.

 Project starter provided Visual Studio Code launch configuration for debugging the project.
 In this section we will try to debug the `GET :8000/api/v1/users?offset=0&limit=50` route.

 ## Add Breakpoint